Pazdikan/compdbd.fyi/content/Best Of.md

 ## More complicated

 In [[DBDLeague]] Season X, the grand final was a **BO3 of BO7**.
 Sounds complicated at first, right?
 Basically, there were 3 rounds, and each round was a BO7 (7 [[Sets]] per round).
-Since the grand final hasn't concluded yet, I’ll use a made-up example.

-> [!info] Match score is simulated and not real.

 On the first day of the grand final, [[Invictus]] and [[Elysium]] played a BO7.
-Invictus won 4-0.
-Since there were only 3 sets left, Elysium couldn’t possibly come back (at best, it would be 4-3, which is still a loss).
+Elysium won 4-1.
+Since there were only 2 sets left, Invictus couldn’t possibly come back (at best, it would be 4-3, which is still a loss).
 A day later they played the second BO7.
-This time, Elysium won 4-3.
+This time, Invictus won 4-0.

 Now the overall score in the BO3 is 1-1, meaning there's a need for a third and final BO7 — a tie-breaker.